Michael Auld was born in Kingston, Jamaica. In that island Anansi was an invaluable moral tool. There, the

 given Michael's works critical acclaim.

-1992 allowed him to visit Jamaica, Puerto Rico, Antigua and Dominica to research retentions of indigenous
+allowed him to visit Jamaica, Puerto Rico, Antigua and Dominica to research retentions of indigenous aesthetics in

-aesthetics in Caribbean cultures.
-His second comic strip format can be found on the Powhatan Museum's
+Caribbean cultures.
+His second comic strip format can be found on the Powhatan Museum's CHILDREN'S CORNER

-"Each year I return to my ancient Taíno island of Jamaica in order to maintain ties with its ongoing history," Michael
+"Until recently, each year I returned to my ancient Taíno island of Jamaica in order to maintain ties with its ongoing

-said.
-He and his wife Rose Powhatan (Pamunkey/Tauxenent), a Native American historian, artist and a Virginia
+history," Michael said.
+He and his wife Rose Powhatan (Pamunkey/Tauxenent), a Native American historian, artist and

-Algonquian storyteller, live in Washington, D.C.
-They both travel the Powwow circuit with her Powhatan designed
+a Virginia Algonquian storyteller, live in Washington, D.C.
+They both travel the Powwow circuit with her Powhatan

 (Above) Anacaona, seated on a dujo, 2003, installation.